fxpoet/holysheet.io/README.md

 ### 4. Mobile Necromancer: Bringing Dead Phones Back to Life
-- It supports QR codes.
-Scan with your phone and hang it next to your monitor.
+- It supports QR codes to share your shortcut sheet.
+- Scan with your phone and hang it next to your monitor.

 ### 5. Green Eco Technology